concourse/concourse/.github/pull_request_template.md

 Example:
 * Reticulating splines is the new process Concourse uses to create the network of lines between jobs.
+* Combines many short lines and curves into a network of splines.
 -->

+* <!-- Release note here.
+Delete section if not needed. -->

 ## Contributor Checklist
 <!--